em-wb/javascriptmooc/README.md

-# javamooc
+# JavaScriptmooc

-Javascript challenge with Girls Code First
+JavaScript challenge with Girls Code First

 - The project centered around the the cost of living crisis.
-    - Demonstrating foundation level javascript.
+    - Demonstrating foundation level JavaScript.
     - A complete web page/app was not required.